The #1 most cited and #3 largest open-access journal in Neurology

-Sleep and Chronobiology welcomes submissions of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.
+Sleep and Chronobiology welcomes submissions of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.

 All manuscripts must be submitted directly to the section Sleep and Chronobiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Sleep and Chronobiology will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Neurology.